chef-boneyard/chef-web-docs-2016/chef_master/source/chef_client_security.rst

 SSL Certificates
 =====================================================
-.. warning:: The following content is a draft version.

 .. warning:: The following information does not apply to hosted |chef server| 12, only to on-premises |chef server| 12.

 .. include:: ../../includes_server_security/includes_server_security_ssl_cert_client.rst